CSCI-40500-Summer-2025/Syllabus/syllabus.md

 ## Credits

-Portions of this syllabus are based on the syllabus used for the [CEN 5035 Software Engineering Fall 2016 course](http://www.cise.ufl.edu/class/cen5035/fa16.html) of the Department of Computer Science &amp; Engineering, the University of Florida by Steve Thebaut.
+Portions of this syllabus are based on the syllabus used for the [CEN 5035 Software Engineering Fall 2016 course](http://www.cise.ufl.edu/class/cen5035/fa16.html) of the Department of Computer Science &amp; Engineering, the University of Florida by Steve Thebaut, as well as syllabi from Atanas Rountev.

 [office hour]: https://huntercollege.zoom.us/my/khatchad
 [textbook]: https://hunter.textbookx.com/institutional/?action=browse#books/3843476